 Capital & Counties Properties PLC (together with its subsidiary companies, “Capco”) is a London property company.
-Our key assets are the Covent Garden and Earls Court estates and Olympia London.
+Our key assets are the Covent Garden and Earls Court estates.
 Capco is creating value at Earls Court and growing value at Covent Garden through a combination of asset management, strategic investment and development.
 As at 31 December 2016, the property portfolio was valued at £3.7 billion and Capco employed 296 people, all of whom are based in the UK.

 Capco is committed to combatting modern slavery, servitude, forced or compulsory labour and human trafficking in every part of its business and supply chains.
 This statement sets out Capco’s approach by describing the policy framework, due diligence and monitoring implemented to prevent all forms of modern slavery.

 Capco’s Business Code of Practice states our commitment to embedding high ethical standards throughout the business and to operating, as a minimum, in accordance with all applicable laws and regulations.
 We apply these high standards to our engagement with stakeholders, our approach to managing our environmental impacts, the quality of services and facilities we supply, our employment practices, procurement and corporate reporting.
 As outlined in our Anti-Corruption and Bribery Policy, we take a zero-tolerance approach to corruption and are committed to acting professionally, fairly and with integrity in all our business dealings.